Renown Health

 Renown Health (formerly Washoe Health System) is the largest locally owned not-for-profit healthcare network in Northern Nevada.
 It has more than 7500 employees system-wide and is one of Northern Nevada's largest employers.

+On February 3, 2026, Renown Health began a joint venture with Kaiser Permanente.

 History

 Renown Health, formerly known as the Washoe Health System, was founded in 1862 during a smallpox outbreak.
 The clinic became the area's first hospital when Nevada became a state in 1864.
 In 1875, 40 acres were purchased and the hospital opened the following year with 40 beds.
 The region's first pediatrics unit opened at Washoe Medical Center in 1949.
 A heart care unit was established by the organization in 1963.
 The organization established the first cancer treatment center in Northern Nevada in the 1970s.
 In 1979, the University of Nevada School of Medicine established a residency program at the hospital.
 The university later partnered with the hospital for brain fMRI research.

 In 1984, Washoe Health System transitioned to a private not-for-profit health network and became the region's only Level II Trauma Center between Sacramento, California and Salt Lake City, Utah and Renown Pregnancy Center (formerly Washoe Pregnancy Center) was established.
 Renown launched its not-for-profit insurance division, Hometown Health in 1988.
 In 1993, the hospital established its Healing Art Program which has grown to include music at the bedside, art at the bedside, pet therapy, healing arts performances and healing gardens.
 In 1999, the organization partnered with Barton Memorial Hospital to increase the number of health care programs in Carson Valley.

 In 2003, the organization expanded its services when it acquired a rehabilitation hospital.
 The region's first angiography biplane, used to treat patients who had a stroke, was introduced by the organization in 2004.
 That year, the first PET/CT was used for diagnosing and treating cancer in patients.
 In 2006, Washoe Health System changed its name to Renown Health.
 In 2007, Renown Health completed the Tahoe Tower at the Renown Regional Medical Center campus, a 10-story patient care tower featuring state-of-the art technology.
 Renown Health became the first hospital in Northern Nevada to perform robotic surgery using da Vinci Surgical System S HD in 2008.
 The area's first and only children's emergency room was opened in 2009, at the Renown Regional Medical Center.
 The emergency room was designed for patients under the age of 18 and included 11 children's exam rooms.
 The organization is the region's only Children's Miracle Network hospital.